john2796/redditclone/README.md

-# Breadit - A Modern Fullstack Reddit Clone
+# A Modern Fullstack Reddit Clone

 Built with the Next.js App Router, TypeScript & Tailwind